Complemented subspaces of Banach lattices: Complementation in Banach lattices with extra properties

 With the above comments in mind, we deduce that

-and since $\varepsilon>0$ is arbitrary, we obtain the desired inequality. \end{proof} In particular, it follows that if a $\mathcal{L}_\infty$-space is complemented in a Banach lattice, then it is complemented in a 2-convex Banach lattice.
-Note however that by \cite[Proposition 9.30]{OTTT24}, $\fbl[E]$ is at most $2$-convex, so the convexity in Proposition \ref{prop:fbl[linfty]2convex} cannot be improved.
+and since $\varepsilon>0$ is arbitrary, we obtain the desired inequality. \end{proof} In particular, it follows that if an $\mathcal{L}_\infty$-space is complemented in a Banach lattice, then it is complemented in a 2-convex Banach lattice.
+However, note that by \cite[Proposition 9.30]{OTTT24}, $\fbl[E]$ is at most $2$-convex, so the convexity in Proposition \ref{prop:fbl[linfty]2convex} cannot be improved.